SamuraiBuddha/mcp-orchestrator/README.md

 **The ONE MCP to rule them all!**

-MCP Orchestrator solves the "too many tools" problem by providing a single, intelligent interface that routes requests to the appropriate MCP servers.
-Instead of overwhelming Claude with 100+ tools, it only needs to know about the Orchestrator.
+MCP Orchestrator solves the "too many tools" problem by providing a single, intelligent interface that helps Claude find the right tool among 100+ options.
+Instead of overwhelming Claude with all those tools, it provides smart routing guidance.

 ## The Problem It Solves